Contingencyplana/storybook_primordial_soup/a0_0_genesis_gloop/a0_0_the_cell_that_dreamed_it_had_begun/a15_0_the_compiler_that_built_itself/a1_1_link_nodal_meta_recursion_controls/subtaskmap.md

 By introducing structured meta-control early in the recursive cycle,
 we ensure **extensibility**, **introspection**, and **orchestration** can occur without brittle hardcoding.

-This is a **doctrine-critical node** — its absence in future phases would collapse automated enumeration and builder coordination.
+This is a **doctrine-critical node**.
+Without it, automated enumeration and recursive builder coordination would collapse in later phases.